denten-books/plain-text/2-metaphor.md

 production?
 The question is of vital political importance, because whether we have answers or not, implements of symbolic manipulation---books and pens that once lay safely at an arm's length---move inevitably closer to the mind's eye.
-For now, the screen and the hard drive, mechanisms of memory storage and image projection, remain extrinsic to the body.
+For now, screens and hard drives, mechanisms of memory storage and image projection, remain extrinsic to the body.
 They are at this moment still amenable to circumspection.
 But the gap is closing fast.
 The political consequences of our technological choices become more difficult to reveal in